Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Introduction

 \section{Introduction}

-The thermodynamic formalism is a branch of the ergodic theory that studies existence, uniqueness and properties of equilibrium states, that is, measures that maximize the value $h(\mu) + \int f d\mu$ where $h(\mu)$ is the metric entropy.
-If, for each $t > 1$, there is an unique equilibrium state $\mu_{tf}$ associated to the potential $tf$, an interesting problem is to study the accumulation points of the sequence $(\mu_{tf})_{t>1}$, as well as the behavior of the sequence as $t \to \infty$, since in statistical mechanics any accumulation points are the ground states of the system.
+The thermodynamic formalism is a branch of the ergodic theory that studies existence, uniqueness and properties of equilibrium states, that is, measures that maximize the value $h(\mu) + \int f d\mu$ where $h(\mu)$ is the Kolmogorov-Sinai entropy.
+If, for each $t > 1$, there is an unique equilibrium state $\mu_{tf}$ associated to the potential $tf$, an interesting problem is to study the accumulation points of the family $(\mu_{tf})_{t>1}$, as well as the behavior of the family as $t \to \infty$, since in statistical mechanics any accumulation points are the ground states of the system.

 We are interested in the case of topologically transitive countable Markov shifts.
 It is well known from \cite{BuSa03} that there is at most one equilibrium state, and existence is guaranteed usually by means of a strong condition on the dynamics.
-It is usually assumed that the incidence matrix satisfies properties like being finitely primitive, which is equivalent to the big images and preimages (BIP) property when the shift is topologically mixing, which is equivalent to the existence of Gibbs measures (see \cite{Sar03}).
+It is usually assumed that the incidence matrix satisfies properties like being finitely primitive, which is equivalent to the big images and preimages (BIP) property when the shift is topologically mixing, which is equivalent to the existence of Gibbs measures \cite{Sar03}.
 In general, it is very difficult to find a simple condition without such hypothesis.
-One of our first results goes in this direction, and therefore extends the results for the existence of equilibrium states beyond the finitely primitive case, as the ones in \cite{MaUr01} and \cite{Sar99}.
+Our first results goes in this direction, and therefore extends the results for the existence of equilibrium states beyond the finitely primitive case, as the ones in \cite{MaUr01} and \cite{Sar99}.